-These primers contain chemicals that block out stains and tannins bleed-throughs common with this type of wood.
+These primers contain chemicals that block out stains and tannin bleed-throughs common with this type of wood.
 Allowing these bleed-throughs can cause your topcoat of paint to fail prematurely.
-Apply your primer with a roller or brush and follow label directions carefully.
+Apply your primer with a roller or brush and follow the label directions carefully.

 Wait until the primer is completely dry before moving on to painting (this usually takes about 4 hours).
 Now you’re ready to paint!
-Use an exterior latex paint in whatever color you desire – just be sure it’s labeled “accrylic” or “latex.”
+Use exterior latex paint in whatever color you desire – just be sure it’s labeled “acrylic” or “latex.”

-You may need two coats of paint depending on how dark you want your final color to be and whether or not there’s been any previous paint jobs done on the piece of treated lumber (previous layers may show through lighter colors).
+You may need two coats of paint depending on how dark you want your final color to be and whether or not there have been any previous paint jobs done on the piece of treated lumber (previous layers may show through lighter colors).

 Allow each coat of paint plenty of time to dry thoroughly before adding another – at least 4 hours between each coat should do it.